-Jesus said in Matthew 6:24
+Jesus goes on to say in Matthew 6:24:

 "No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon."